-Securities fraud class action litigation has been filed on behalf of investors in Novo Nordisk A/S (“Novo Nordisk” or the “Company”) (NYSE: NVO).
-If you purchased or otherwise acquired the securities of Novo Nordisk between February 5, 2015 and October 27, 2016, inclusive (the “Class Period”), you may move the court for appointment as lead plaintiff by no later than March 13, 2017.
+Securities class action litigation has been filed on behalf of investors in the securities of World Wrestling Entertainment, Inc. (“WWE” or the “Company”) (NYSE: WWE).
+If you purchased or otherwise acquired the securities of WWE between February 7, 2019 and February 5, 2020, inclusive (the “Class Period”), you may move the court for appointment as lead plaintiff by no later than May 5, 2020.

 About Lieff Cabraser

-Lieff Cabraser Heimann & Bernstein, LLP, with offices in San Francisco, New York, Nashville, and Seattle, is a nationally recognized law firm committed to advancing the rights of investors and promoting corporate responsibility.
+Lieff Cabraser Heimann & Bernstein, LLP, with offices in San Francisco, New York, and Nashville, is a nationally recognized law firm committed to advancing the rights of investors and promoting corporate responsibility.